georgkislinger/LEGO_ATUM-Collector/README.md

 ## Features

-- Interactive menu system using hub buttons or force sensor fallback.
+- Interactive menu system using force sensor to cycle through modes.
 - Three programmable modes:
   1. Collection Mode — Moves tape segments when a red color is detected.
 Red colored sticker or similar should be attached to the sample holder at an appropriate position.
   2. Tension Mode — To set initial tape tension at constant speed.